- Important information and who we are

 6. International transfers

-Some of our external third parties are based outside the European Economic Area (EEA) so their processing of your personal data may involve a transfer of data outside the EEA.
+Some of our external third parties are based outside the UK so their processing of your personal data may involve a transfer of data outside the UK.

-- Where we use certain service providers, we may use specific contracts approved by the European Commission which give personal data the same protection it has in Europe.
-For further details, see European Commission: Model contracts for the transfer of perosnal data to third countries.
+- Where we use certain service providers, we may use specific contracts approved by the Information Commissioner for use in the UK which give personal data the same protection it has in the UK.

 7. Data security